Table of Contents

 - appointing a chairperson of the board

-- appointing a company secretary
+- appointing a company secretary and assigning duties and responsibilities to them

-- confirming statutory filing deadlines for the annual accounts, Confirmation Statement, and tax returns
+- confirming the company’s accounting reference date (ARD) and statutory deadlines for filing annual accounts, confirmation statements, and tax returns

 - appointing an accountant

-- director remuneration
+- confirming each director’s remuneration

 - hiring staff